AlexXplo/Hackintosh-Ventura-5800X-and-Radeon-GPU/README.md

 CPU: Ryzen 5800x

-GPU: R9 270x (it was the only GPU I've found in the house :) ) - ALSO it's working with RX 560 and 6800XT aswell. (tested)
+GPU: R9 270x (it was the only GPU I've found in the house :) ) - ALSO it's working with RX 560, RX 580 (8GB) and 6800XT (16GB) aswell.

 SSD Samsung 970 EVO 1T